flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-The addListener call registers the _onViewModelChange method to be called when the view model notifies listeners.
-It’s important to call removeListener when the widget is disposed of, in order to avoid errors.
+The `addListener()` call registers the `_onViewModelChange()` method
+to be called when the view model notifies listeners.
+It’s important to call `removeListener()` when the widget is disposed of,
+in order to avoid errors.

-The _onViewModelChange method checks the error state, and if it is true, displays a Snackbar to the user showing an error message.
-As well, the error state is set back to false, to avoid displaying the error message multiple times if notifyListeners() is called again in the view model.
+The `_onViewModelChange()` method checks the `error` state,
+and if it is `true`,
+displays a `Snackbar` to the user showing an error message.
+As well, the `error` state is set back to `false`,
+to avoid displaying the error message multiple times
+if `notifyListeners()` is called again in the view model.

-Advanced Optimistic State
+## Advanced Optimistic State

-In this tutorial, you’ve learned how to implement an Optimistic State with a single binary state, but you can use this technique to create a more advanced solution by incorporating a third temporal state that indicates that the action is still running.
+In this tutorial,
+you’ve learned how to implement an Optimistic State with a single binary state,
+but you can use this technique to create a more advanced solution
+by incorporating a third temporal state
+that indicates that the action is still running.

-For example, in a chat application when the user sends a new message, the application will display the new chat message in the chat window, but with an icon indicating that the message is still pending to be delivered.
+For example, in a chat application when the user sends a new message,
+the application will display the new chat message in the chat window,
+but with an icon indicating that the message is still pending to be delivered.
 When the message is delivered, that icon would be removed.

-In the subscribe button example, you could add another flag in the view model indicating that the subscribe() method is still running, or use the Command pattern running state, then modify the button style slightly to show that the operation is running.
+In the subscribe button example,
+you could add another flag in the view model
+indicating that the `subscribe()` method is still running,
+or use the [Command pattern][] running state,
+then modify the button style slightly to show that the operation is running.

-Interactive example
+## Interactive example

+This example shows the `SubscribeButton` widget
+together with the `SubscribeButtonViewModel`
+and `SubscriptionRepository`,
-This example shows the SubscribeButton widget together with the SubscribeButtonViewModel and SubscriptionRepository, which implement a subscribe tap action with Optimistic State.
+which implement a subscribe tap action with Optimistic State.

-When you tap the button, the button text changes from “Subscribe” to “Subscribed”.
-After a second, the repository throws an exception, which gets captured by the view model, and the button reverts back to showing “Subscribe”, while also displaying a Snackbar with an error message.
+When you tap the button,
+the button text changes from “Subscribe” to “Subscribed”.
+After a second,
+the repository throws an exception,
+which gets captured by the view model,
+and the button reverts back to showing “Subscribe”,
+while also displaying a Snackbar with an error message.

 <attach dartpad with full solution here>

+[Command pattern]:app-architecture/cookbook/command